microsoft/vscode-docs/api/advanced-topics/python-extension-template.md

 1. npm >= 8.3.0 (`npm` is installed with node, check npm version, use `npm install -g npm@8.3.0` to update)
 1. Python extension for VS Code

-You should know to create and work with Python virtual environments.
+You should know how to create and work with Python virtual environments.

 ## Getting started